TheMaskip/interactive-image-protocol/README.md

 ## 📜 License

-This project is authored by **aezi zhu** and is available for personal, non-commercial use.
-Please refer to the license details in the specification repository.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.